Skip to content

 • Fillet: You can fillet the fish after it’s done cooking, for serving and storage.

-Branzino Recipe Common Questions
+Common Questions

 It’s completely up to you.
 Similar to other fish like salmon, the skin of branzino is extremely nutrient-rich and can be eaten to get the most out of your fish.
 If you prefer, you can easily peel back the skin after cooking.

-Can you fillet the branzino?
+Can you fillet branzino?

 If you prefer to cook branzino fillets rather than whole fish, you can use a sharp fillet knife to fillet the raw fish prior to cooking.
 Plan on cooking fillets for much less time.
 You can also opt to fillet the fish after roasting and broiling; it’s super easy to remove the flaky fish meat from its skeleton once it’s cooked through.

-What does this branzino recipe taste like?
+What does branzino fish taste like?

 On its own, branzino can be compared to other mild white fish like grouper or trout.
 However, it easily takes on the flavor of whatever it is paired with, meaning this branzino recipe has a rich, lemony flavor we adore.